telerik/ajax-docs/controls/editor/client-side-programming/overview.md

 ## Getting a Reference to the Client-side Object

-You can get a reference to the editor using the[$find method](https://msdn.microsoft.com/en-us/library/vstudio/bb397441%28v=vs.100%29.aspx).
+You can get a reference to the editor using the [$find method](https://msdn.microsoft.com/en-us/library/vstudio/bb397441%28v=vs.100%29.aspx).

 It is always recommended to assure that the client-side id of the control is used.
 The best way for that is using the server tags (e.g., ` $find("<%= name.ClientID %>")`).